AlgoFerale/Algojam-Ferale/Readme.md

 By creatively engaging with these algorithmic creatures, we will explore how our interactions with them are a form of interacting with and between us.
 Nuanced, critical, playful and perhaps empathic ways of relating to them translate in different ways of relating to ourselves and others.
 At the same time, we need to be mindful of mythologies of relating to AIs as “life forms” as they obscure human accountability.
 After all, they are usually and intentionally designed within profit oriented corporate contexts as products and hence, companies are rightfully expected to bear the responsibility for any ill functioning.
 Jamming (-with) algorithmic creatures might help us challenge the narratives established, more or less explicitly, by AI companies and also explore questions such as:

 - How does one recognize the labor of the people that made the works that went into the dataset of an algorithmic creature?
 Is it even ethical to engage with them?
-- What if a dataset was not a massive and irresponsible scraping of content but rather a precious object assembled with utmost care because it comes from people’s work and will deeply influence people’s lives?
+- What if a dataset was not a massive and irresponsible scraping of content but rather a precious object assembled with care because it is a consequence of people’s labor and will deeply influence people’s lives?
 - What if datasets had an expiry date?
 - How would AI developed on principles of listening instead of control, situatedness instead of objectivity or equity instead of profit might feel like?